toinfinityai/infinity-core/README.rst

     token = "TOKEN"
     sesh = Session(token=token, name="demo", generator="visionfit-v0.3.1")

-    # Create a big batch with specific properties.
+    # Create a big new batch of job parameters with specific properties.
     import numpy as np
     job_params = []
     for _ in range(100):